mapsync/laurel-advisory2/site/content/post/2020-02-18-delinquent-accounts-disconnect-notice.md

 ---
 templateKey: blog-post
 title: DELINQUENT ACCOUNTS / DISCONNECT NOTICE
-draft: false
+draft: true
-date: 2021-04-19T14:07:54.629Z
+date: 2021-05-24T13:38:45.526Z
-description: "DELINQUENT ACCOUNTS MUST BE PAID BY FRIDAY, APRIL 23, 2021. "
+description: "DELINQUENT ACCOUNTS MUST BE PAID BY TUESDAY, MAY 25. "
 ---
-If payment is not received by Friday, April 23, 2021 on delinquent accounts then service will be disconnected on Monday, April 26, 2021.
-Do not pay online on disconnect day because it takes 24 hours to receive those payments.
+If payment is not received by Tuesday, May 25, 2021 on delinquent accounts then service will be disconnected on Wednesday, May 26, 2021.
+Do not pay online or by phone on disconnect day because it takes 24 hours to receive those payments.
+Call 1-888-585-3161 to make phone payments.
 The bill must be paid in full plus a $50 reconnect fee to restore service once it is disconnected.
 There will be a $75 reconnect fee for any reconnects not made during normal business hours.
 Please disregard this notice if you have already paid your bill.